Oh! Phnom Penh

 "Oh!
-Phnom Penh" is a Cambodian song written by Mum Bunnaray in 1979 as the Khmers Rouges left Phnom Penh and its population returned to a devastated city.
+Phnom Penh" (ឱ!ភ្នំពេញ) is a Cambodian song written by Mum Bunnaray in 1979 as the Khmers Rouges left Phnom Penh and its population returned to a devastated city.
 It has been recognized as "Cambodia's heritage protected forever".

 History

 A smot for the fall of Phnom Penh

 "Oh!
 Phnom Penh" came out just a few months after the Khmer Rouge regime (Democratic Kampuchea) collapsed and the populations that were starving in the countryside could come back to the city from which they had been chased three years before.
 The lyrics of "Oh!
 Phnom Penh" were written by Keo Chenda, who would later be Minister for Culture and Information and governor of Phnom Penh from 1982 to 1985.
 Keo Chenda also wrote the national anthem of the People's Republic of Kampuchea.
 The music of "Oh, Phnom Penh!" was composed by Catholic Khmer composer Mum Bunnaray, who was working at the national radio station in Phnom Penh.
 The latter asked his sister Mum Sokha to sing in the single.
 The song was recorded on January 3, 1979, in Kratie province and first broadcast on January 7, 1979.
 It was the first song to be broadcast after the fall of the Khmer Rouge regime.
 According to Khmer scholar Linda Saphan, "blasted throughout the countryside, the song spread a message of hope and return to normalcy and a desperate reminder that music lived on despite the terror of the genocide."

 This sad song marked the beginning of a new life in the field of art, culture and other fields in Cambodia, and is one among a series of songs that have helped to serve the memory of the Cambodian people until now, to heal the wounds left from the Khmer Rouge.